Caltech-IPAC/irsa-tutorials/tutorials/firefly/OpenUniverse2024Preview_Firefly.md

 ## Show only high-redshift galaxies

 High redshift galaxies are the most interesting, so let's filter the table we sent to Firefly to only include z>3 galaxies.
 Notice how the table display and image overlay change.
-WHAT HAPPENS TO THE CHARTS?
+Notice how the chart becomes a scatterplot from a heatmap because the sources reduce.
 You can remove this filter or add new ones through the GUI.

 For filtering, we will use `apply_table_filters` method on the galaxy table we loaded above.
 More info about this method: https://caltech-ipac.github.io/firefly_client/api/firefly_client.FireflyClient.html#firefly_client.FireflyClient.apply_table_filters